ad0nis/ntlm_relay_gat/README.md

 ## Installation

-To install Relay Gat, follow these steps:
+To install NTLM Relay Gat, follow these steps:

 1. Ensure that Python 3.6 or higher is installed on your system.